Career Spotlight: Manufacturing

 Is manufacturing a good career?
 Most definitely.

-In Lake County, Illinois, manufacturing generates more than $48 billion1 in economic output each year.
-It also employs 1 in 72 private-sector workers.
+In Lake County, Illinois, it generates more than $48 billion in economic output each year, reports Lake County Partners.
+It also employs 1 in 7 private-sector workers.

-People who have the right skills and education are in high demand for manufacturing jobs.
-That’s because manufacturing is short of workers.
+People who have the right skills and education are in high demand for these jobs.
+That’s because employers need workers.

 Find your manufacturing program at CLC